 Westport House & Pirate Adventure Park – The Pirates Den

-At Westport House & Pirate Adventure Park, The Pirates Den is a great indoor play spot for the younger ones.
-They even have a play area for under 2’s.
-Also the parents can have a well-deserved tea or coffee while the little ones run around.
-There is also an indoor karting track
+At Westport House & Pirate Adventure Park, if the weather is bad and you can’t experience their great range of outdoor activities, why not check out the Pirates Den?
+The Pirates Den is a great indoor soft play spot for the younger ones.
+They even have a babies play area for those under two years and a brilliant climbing frame.
+Parents can have a well-deserved tea or coffee at Gracy’s Bar & Café while the little ones run around.
+There is also an indoor karting track.

 Mayo Leisure Point